 Students with concerns for other students related to the student code of conduct, which includes respect for self, others, relationships, community, honesty, and property, should report any perceived violations of the code to the Office of the Dean of Students or the Department of Public Safety, depending on the nature and urgency of the complaint.

 OIE responds to complaints of discrimination, harassment, sexual misconduct, and related retaliation, provides assistance with academic and work accommodations, housing modifications, and obtaining off-campus assistance.
 If the concern relates to disability accommodations, please first contact the associate dean for academic and student services, who also serves as the ADA coordinator for the College of Arts and Sciences.

 Students with non-academic concerns, such as those related to student services like admissions, registration, financial aid and student financial services, student activities, housing, etc., please contact the appropriate department.
-For additional support, contact the Assistant Dean for Student Academic Affairs; contact information is included below.
+For additional support, contact the Associate Dean for Student Academic Affairs; contact information is included below.

-Assistant Dean for Student Academic Affairs
+Associate Dean for Student Academic Affairs

 ADA Coordinator, College of Arts and Sciences

 Phone: (206) 296-2840